chakra-ui/zag/README.md

 Since zag is framework agnostic, we need a way to test it within a framework.
 The `examples/` directory includes starter projects for the frameworks we support.

-- `start:react` : Starts the Next.js TypeScript project
+- `start-react` : Starts the Next.js TypeScript project
-- `start:vue` : Starts the Vue 3 TypeScript project
+- `start-vue` : Starts the Vue 3 TypeScript project
-- `start:solid` : Starts the Solid TypeScript project
+- `start-solid` : Starts the Solid TypeScript project

 ### E2E Tests

 We've setup end-to-end tests for every machine we built.
 We use [Playwright](https://playwright.dev/) for testing and we ensure that the component works the same way regardless of the framework.

-- `e2e:react` : Starts the E2E tests for the React project
+- `e2e-react` : Starts the E2E tests for the React project
-- `e2e:vue` : Starts the E2E tests for the Vue project
+- `e2e-vue` : Starts the E2E tests for the Vue project
-- `e2e:solid` : Starts the E2E tests for the Solid project
+- `e2e-solid` : Starts the E2E tests for the Solid project

 ### Contributing new machines/features